pkillboredom/Discord-Bot-Csharp/README.md

 #  How to set up
 1. Go to the [Discord Developer Portal](https://discordapp.com/developers/applications/) and create a [new application](https://i.imgur.com/LBK4wnz.png).
 2. Go to the [Bot section](https://i.imgur.com/VaaG2ST.png), build a bot and copy the bot token.
 3. Open the *Config.json* file and replace "BOT_TOKEN_HERE" with your bot token.
-Your bot should now connect!
+Simply run the project and your bot should now connect!

 ##  This source code contains:
 * A sample of fun commands